- Bows and arrows are lethal weapons, never mess around with archery equipment

 - Obey all the commands of the Field Captain.

-Ground layout is vital to ensure safety and the GNAS Rules of Shooting must be observed in order to maintain insurance cover.
+Ground layout is vital to ensure safety and the AGB Rules of Shooting must be observed in order to maintain insurance cover.

 - The Waiting Line should be 5yds behind the shooting line.